 I will make a YouTube video of what products are like and you can see quality goods and postage.
 Canva also do print products and they arrived the quickest during lockdown.
 Shame my design was so awful!

 The Edinburgh Military Tattoo is essentially an evening of live military performances from Regiments and Military bands that include the massed pipes and drums, dancers, performers, singers, military displays, special lighting effects and the Lone Piper.
-2021 dates are the 6th to 28th August and it will be celebrating its 70th year.

 Tickets can be bought from the office in Cockburn street or online.
 The phone lines are open Mon/Tues/Thurs and Friday 10am-4.30pm.